tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 I will go from the easiest option to harder.
 No need to get a bare metal or dedicated server from DigitalOcean, we are not enemies to ourselves.

-In particular here we will be talking about Static Site Generators, yes, this is one more post on SSG.
+In particular, here we will be talking about Static Site Generators, yes, this is one more post on SSG.
-During last 2 month I've done an analysys of most popular solutions, tried 3 of them and ended up with Go :party:
+During last 2 month I've done an analysis of most popular solutions, tried 3 of them and ended up with Go :party:

 #### What are the options

-My most favourite SSG are:
+My most favorite SSG are:

 - [Jekyll](https://jekyllrb.com/) if you love Ruby or GitHub
 - [Gatsby](https://www.gatsbyjs.org) if you like React.js
 - [GoHugo](https://gohugo.io) if you want to give a shot to Go

-There are other engines which might be a better choice for you, however my main factors were shipping time, speed and convinience of use.
+There are other engines which might be a better choice for you, however my main factors were shipping time, speed and convenience of use.
 Disclaimer, I do not want to learn a new language just to keep a blog and all interactions with SSG have to be close to 0.

 #### Jekyll